certtools/intelmq-tutorial/lesson-2.md

 (note that your output might vary slightly).

 You can see that the INFO log level shows information on startup, the fetched URL and that the bots is then sleeping for one hour.

-* Stop the bot: `intelmqctl stop spamhaus-drop-collector`
+* Stopping the bot: `intelmqctl stop spamhaus-drop-collector`

 ### Lookup how many events are in the queue for a bot.